arcana-network/docs.arcana/docs/quick-start/mvx-quick-start.md

 ## Step 5: Web3 Operations

-After adding code to onboard users, developers can enable Web3 wallet operations in the MultiversXapp.
-For details, see [[mvx-web3-wallet-ops|howt to issue Web3 wallet operations]] in a MultiversX app.
+After adding code to onboard users, developers can enable Web3 wallet operations in the MultiversX app.
+For details, see [[mvx-web3-wallet-ops|how to issue Web3 wallet operations in a MultiversX app]].

 **That's all!!!** :material-party-popper: